 - practiced revising your critical writing for the purpose of clearly and concisely communicating your research, experiences and opinions

 - practiced drawing connections between dances and cultural movements of the past with contemporary politics, culture and art

 - considered and discussed shared uses of form, function, rhythm, narrative and structure between contemporary dance and popular cinema

 - developed a deeper understanding of western contemporary and modern dance history

 - engaged with aesthetics and ideologies of broad western art movements such as Classicism, Baroque, Expressionism, Modernism and the Avant-Garde

 Course Content and Structure:

 Students will do readings, viewings, writing and engage in discussions about the lives, historical contexts and works of eight contemporary dancemakers.
 These aspects of coursework will help us to engage in critical thinking to find connections between major trends in art history, dance choreography and popular cinema.
-The class will involve group discussions, selected primary materials regarding reception of dancemakers in their time, reading critical theory, group viewings of contemporary films, formal and informal written reflections and a final project.
+The class will involve group discussions, selected primary materials regarding reception of dancemakers in their time, reading critical theory, group viewings of contemporary films, written reflections and a final paper.

 Assignments and Grading